geminica/humboldtsketcher/_posts/2023-09-20-flying-the-colors.md

 <figcaption>J.M.W.
 Turner, Peace burial at sea</figcaption>
 </figure>

 Here's a modern sketch by the inimitable Urban Sketcher [Lapin](https://www.lesillustrationsdelapin.com/).
 I can't make this kind of tidy line and accuracy happen but wow, what glimmering colors, what a light touch to the lines to show the complexity of the shape without making the drawing messy or overwraught.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/lapinbarcelona/46260779222/in/pool-517265@N20/" title="el galeón"><img src="https://live.staticflickr.com/4842/46260779222_9fb18b5d62.jpg" width="500" height="375" alt="el galeón"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-These James McNeill Whistler examples took a lot more labor and aren't as well aligned to my intention of quick sketches, but the lines are graceful and the colors harmonious in a way that I'd love to learn from.
+These James McNeill Whistler examples were produced with more labor so aren't as well aligned to an intention of quick sketches, but the lines are graceful and the colors harmonious in a way that I'd love to learn from.

 <figure>
 <img src = "/assets/img/photos/whistler_eagle-wharf.jpg" />